woodem/woo-doc/sphinx2/source/theory/contact/adhesive.rst

 which acts against (negative sign) the elastic repulsion of particles :ref:`(eq) <eq_hertz_elastic>`; the total normal force then reads :math:`P_n=P_{ne}+P_{nv}+P_{na}`.
 Contact radius :math:`a` can be expressed from :ref:`(eq) <eq_contact_radius_general>` by replacing :math:`P_{ne}` with total normal force :math:`P_n`.

-.. todo:: Mention JKR model, then MD as the one which accounts for the transition between both, and finally COS as a good approximation of MD.
+.. todo:: For completeness mention JKR model; mention Maugis model as the one which accounts for the transition between both, COS introducing the :math:`\alpha` parameter, Schwarz (below) giving analytical solution.

 Schwarz model
 --------------